 Most sinks, whether the kitchen or bath, will follow this basic process.
 There may be some slight deviations for special situations or designs, but once you understand the process, it should be easy to figure out any change-ups that are needed.

-Double sinks can connect to the same waste line with the addition of a few extra connectors, and flexible pipe can be used when the wall connections are off-center.
+Double sinks can connect to the same waste line with the addition of a few extra connectors.
+Flexible pipe can be used when the wall connections are off-center.